Join our Undergraduate Open Days

 • Media and Society

 During your second year you must apply for a place at an overseas institution.
 Full information will be provided during your study and you are supported in making this application.
-Allocation of places for international exchanges is done by the international office (university-wide competition), alongside this there are a number of Erasmus exchange schemes you can consider.
+Allocation of places for international exchanges is done by the international office (university-wide competition).
 The Year Abroad tutor will assist you and be able to offer advice during your studies.

 Year abroad